sirauronmach3/wow-raid-boss-strats/MoP/HoF/AmberShaperUnsok.md

   - Stay in melee range to continue [smashing](#smash)
   - Mind your willpower, you need 8 to use [Break Free](#break-free),
     - ***never let your willpower drop below 10***.
   - Be below 20% health.
     - When you are above 20% health, communicate that to the raid.
 Raid lead will direct dps to you.
 If he doesn't communicate again, until he at least acknowledges.
     - "My construct is above 20"
     - "My willpower is low, I need my health down"
+      - ~~*Eventually, we should get good enough where most of the damage will be done via cleave and we'll have a better idea what our dps on the [Construct](#mutated-construct-construct) is so we can target it as necessary.*~~
   - Use [Amber Strike](#amber-strike) on cooldown
     - During [phase 2](#phase-2) this is kept in reserve to interrupt the [Monstrosity](#amber-monstrosity-monstrosity)'s [Amber Explosion](#amber-explosion-1)
   - Use [Struggle for Controll](#struggle-for-control) when your vehicle begins casting [Amber Explosion](#amber-explosion)